Estate Renewal

 Delivering new homes and better futures

 Ensuring that everyone in Britain has a roof over their head is one of the core duties of Government.
-Many council homes, built decades ago for precisely that, are now outdated, overcrowded and not insulated to modern standards.
-At the same time, our cities are crying out for more homes, especially council homes.
+Many social homes, built decades ago for precisely that, are now outdated, overcrowded and not insulated to modern standards.
+At the same time, our cities are crying out for more homes, especially council and housing association homes.
 Estate renewal can deliver better homes for existing tenants as well as increasing supply.
 Requiring tenant ballots means that schemes can only go ahead where estate residents are truly in favour.

 Image: The South Kilburn Estate, before and after renewal.